jangya/portfolio/content/projects/Timely.md

 showInProjects: true
 ---

-A web app helps in tracking user's time inside ODC, collects data from punching devices, also triggers mail daily basis
+A web app helps in tracking user's time inside ODC, it collects data from punching devices via API and present in grid table.
+This app also triggers mail daily basis to each user.